Carola Hicks

 Carola Hicks (7 November 1941 – 23 June 2010) was a British art historian.
+She was a pioneer in the field of biographies of objects, which is the exploration of the history of objects and the ways in which their reception has changed throughout time.

 She was born Carola Brown in Bognor Regis, West Sussex, and educated at the Lady Eleanor Holles School and the University of Edinburgh, where she took a first in archaeology in 1964.
 Carola returned to Edinburgh and gained her PhD, in 1967, on "Origins of the animal style in English Romanesque art".
 Hicks worked at the British Museum researching the Sutton Hoo ship burial, before becoming a research fellow at Lucy Cavendish College, Cambridge, and then curator of the Stained Glass Museum at Ely Cathedral.
 She became a fellow at Newnham College, Cambridge, where she taught until her early death.

+In 2006, her book on the history of the Bayeux Tapestry proposed a new theory on its origins, that it was commissioned in England by Edith Godwinson, the sister of King Harold and widow of Edward the Confessor.

 Angela Thirlwell describes Hicks as a "glamorous academic and a serious populariser of art", who "swept the dust off old masterpieces, explained their cultural contexts and infused them with life for a new public".
+Her book on the stained glass of King’s College Chapel at Cambridge, was serialized as the Christmas book of the week on Radio 4 in 2007, by the BBC.

+Major works

 Hicks wrote and edited several books: